 Doctor of Education – Music Education

-The Ed.D. in Curriculum and Instruction with concentration in Music Education is a rigorous, collaborative, interdisciplinary program between the departments of Early Childhood Education and Middle and Secondary Education in the College of Education and the School of Music in the College of Arts and Sciences.
+The Ed.D. in Curriculum and Instruction with a concentration in Music Education is a rigorous, collaborative, interdisciplinary program between the departments of Early Childhood Education and Middle and Secondary Education in the College of Education and the School of Music in the College of the Arts.

 This program offers an interdisciplinary approach across pre-kindergarten through secondary levels in multiple content areas.
 The degree is designed for curriculum leaders who may hold other roles in schools (such as assistant principals, classroom teachers, coaches, curriculum developers, department chairs, principals, subject/content area coordinators at the school or county level, and clinical faculty).